CycloneDX/guides/CBOM/en/0x30-Anatomy-of-a-CBOM.md

 </div>

 ### Manage Keys From Inception
-In the CycloneDX lifecycle, the "Design" and "Pre-build" phases corresponds to the pre-activation state in key management.
+In the CycloneDX lifecycle, the "Design" and "Pre-build" phases correspond to the pre-activation state in key management.
 During development, cryptographic keys are generated but not yet put into active use.
 By linking pre-activation with these phases, organizations can ensure that cryptographic keys are securely managed from their inception, minimizing the risk of unauthorized access or compromise before deployment.